-One way to reverse this is through a cosmetic surgery called blepharoplasty, often referred to as an eyelid surgery.
+One way to reverse this is through a cosmetic surgery called blepharoplasty, often referred to as an eyelid surgery in San Diego.
 This operation has the ability to defy age in addition to offering patients a more well-rested appearance.

 This type of procedure offers both upper and lower eyelid rejuvenation.
 Removing fatty deposits are addressed as well as droopy eyelid skin.

 A blepharoplasty consistently gratifies patients with good results.
 For female patients, it often allows them to wear makeup better.

 But for both women and men, the surgery will rejuvenate and renew the eye area.

 During your initial consultation, Dr. Bolitho will first determine whether or not the excess skin on the upper eyelid is from the eyelid itself or a reflection from the descent of a brow.
 He’ll discover whether a patient’s brow position is optimal during the initial consultation examination.